 - Streamlining the order process

-B2B catalogs can be long and difficult to navigate.
+Digital B2B catalogs can be long and difficult to navigate.
 While knowledgeable sales staff can help guide users, increasingly B2B buyers prefer self-service during the research phase.
 To help your B2B customers find what they need, offer tools that help customize and streamline catalog browsing and list management.
-Integrating your e-commerce with important sales data (ERPs and back end systems) can also help in this effort, providing useful transparency into inventory counts and logistics that help customers make their purchasing decisions.
-Searchable catalogs (by name, SKU or even barcode) are also useful.
-In addition to catalog management, B2B sellers can use instant catalog publishing tools to create custom, flippable and shoppable catalogs for their sales teams and customers, increasing sales order efficiency and personalizing a crucial phase of the buying cycle for customers.
+Integrating your e-commerce with important sales data (ERPs and back-end systems) can also help in this effort, providing useful transparency into inventory counts and logistics that help customers make their purchasing decisions.
+Searchable catalogs (by name, SKU, or even barcode) are also useful.
+In addition to catalog management, B2B sellers can use Aleran’s catalog catalyst to transform their static digital catalogs and extend them into dynamic self-hosted sales portals for their sales teams and customers, increasing sales order efficiency and personalizing a crucial phase of the buying cycle for customers.

 Overall, B2B personalization should demonstrate to your different customer types that you understand their needs and want to make their job easier.
 Doing so will help drive positive engagement, reduce your cost of sales, and drive efficiencies for the entire B2B e-commerce journey.

 Ready to experience what an e-commerce platform that was built for B2B can do for your revenues?
-Get a free demo of OneMart, Aleran’s e-commerce store builder, and see for yourself how easy it is to create custom, secure and professional B2B websites and shoppable catalogs.
+Get you free demo of Aleran’s commerce platform, and see for yourself how easy it is to create custom, secure and professional B2B websites and shoppable catalogs.

 Follow Aleran on LinkedIn.